kiwi0fruit/pyappshare/template_app/setup/README.md

   [Microsoft Visual C++ Build Tools 2015](https://go.microsoft.com/fwlink/?LinkId=691126).

 2. Create conda environment with the app:
     * on Windows: run `install_win.bat` in this folder.
+      The script will close on error.
 To debug press `start`, type `cmd`, press enter - you will launch a command prompt.
-Then drag'n'drop `install_win.bat` into the cmd window, press enter.
+Then drag'n'drop `install_win.bat` into the
+      cmd window, press enter.

     * on Linux/macOS: open this folder in terminal, run `. ./install_unix` (current working dir should be this